parapet-io/parapet/README.md

 ## Key Features

-* Purely functional library written in scala using Tagless-Final Style and Free Monads thoughtfully designed for people who prefer functional style over imperative
+* Purely functional library written in scala using Tagless-Final Style and Free Monads; thoughtfully designed for people who prefer functional style over imperative
 * Modular - almost any component can be replaced with a custom implementation
 * DSL provides a set of operations sufficient to write distributed algorithms
 * Lightweight and Performant.
 The library utilizes resources (CPU and Memory) smartly, the code is optimized to reduce CPU consumption when your application in idle state